Zekai/EulerDB/README.md

 Google lusted me for an interview.
 Thus I read some books about some profound topics on Graph.
 While I was waiting for the result, I made a prototype of this project.
 After a long wait, I got declined, but I think it would be a good idea to connect the dots.

-This would be a graph database with a focus of knowledge representation.
+This would be a graph database with a focus of knowledge representation (also interest network).

 EulerDB is

- * NoSQL graph-based database (Since V0.1.0)
+ * A NoSQL graph-based database (Since V0.1.0)
  * Transactional database (will be from V0.2.0)
  * With an application focus on Knowledge Representation (planing after V1.0)